Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 - Refit the fuel mix screw to the same number of turns counted on removal (some aren’t removable, mine wasn’t)

-- In many cases fitting the governor and choke levers before mounting the carburetor is easier
+- In many cases fitting the governor and choke levers before mounting the carburetor is easier.

-- Don’t over tighten the carburetor fasteners
+- Don’t over-tighten the carburetor fasteners.

-- Replace fuel line filter (if fitted)
+- Replace the fuel line filter (if fitted)

-That’s it you nailed it, that wasn’t so bad!
+That’s it; you nailed it; that wasn’t so bad!

 Adding Gas Stabilizer